-Taught by Edgar Tijhuis and Lynda Albertson, this course will explore how stolen and looted art can serve a criminal currency for networks who support themselves on the proceeds of crime, money laundering, drugs, arms, and even (on occasion) terrorism.
-This introductory course provides the rudimentary framework of the history of transnational cultural property crime, while underscoring this is not a victimless crime, or a crime that only impacts the wealthy.
+This 6-hour, 3 session, low participant-to-instructor ratio, eCourse will explore how stolen and looted art can serve as a criminal currency for networks that support themselves on the proceeds of crime, money laundering, drugs, arms, and even (on occasion) terrorism.
+This introductory course provides the rudimentary framework of the history of transnational cultural property crime, while underscoring this is not a victimless crime, or a crime that only impacts the wealthy..

 At the course’s conclusion, participants will come away with a solid introductory understanding of the history and evolution of this oft-overlooked, sector off the crime world.

 This course is taught by Lynda Albertson, the CEO of the Association for Research into Crimes Against Art and ARCA’s Academic Director, Dr. Edgar Tijhuis, both of whom spearhead a variety of ARCA initiatives related to the protection of endangered cultural heritage, countering illicit trade, and providing methods and approaches to examine and address looting and trafficking.